nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/EC2_PROVIDE_ACCESS_TO_FISH.md

-# Automated Fish Making Machine
+# Explorer Chapter 2: Provide Access to Fish

 > You wake up on a lazy Sunday morning, rub your eyes, and reach for your phone to read the morning news and check the weather forecast.
 After you enter in your passcode, a list of notifications is waiting for you - including one from Martin.
 >